AlinaNerlich-dev/projectsMark/README.md

 # 1. FILTER FUNCTION

 # How could I have written the function using filter()?
-I was able to console log the correct data, but I dont know how to modif now the according CSS with this
+I was able to console log the correct data, but I dont know how to modif now the according CSS with this.
+I kept it in line 55 incl. a console.log()

 # Thank you